U.S. braces for coronavirus spread as outbreaks worsen in Italy, Iran

 In Europe, Italy is the front line with more than 280 cases, as the outbreak is spreading from its origins in the northern regions of Lombardy and Veneto.

-Italy’s tourist industry, which accounts for about 13% of its economy, fears a plunge amid travel warnings and restrictions on soccer matches, cinemas and theaters.
+Italy’s tourist industry, which accounts for about 13% of its economy, fears a plunge amid travel warnings and restrictions on soccer matches, cinemas and theatres.

-Italy’s health minister, Roberto Speranza, said neighboring countries had agreed not to close their borders, calling such a step “disproportionate ... at this time.”
+Italy’s health minister, Roberto Speranza, said neighbouring countries had agreed not to close their borders, calling such a step “disproportionate ... at this time.”

 Switzerland, Austria, and Romania reported their first cases, all in people who had been to Italy.
 Algeria and Croatia also recorded their first infections.